TrinityCore/tc-wiki/home.md

 - 3.3.5 targeting original 2010 wow 3.3.5a, you need wow 3.3.5a.12340 client to run it, wotlk 3.4 client won't work with it. **best for starters**
 - cata_classic targeting 2024 wow 4.4 retail cata classic, you need wow 4.4.x client to run it, cata 4.3.4 client won't work with it. **very beta**
-- master ussually targeting retail version **a lot of missing content**
+- master usually targeting retail version **a lot of missing content**

 there is also wotlk_classic targeting 2023 wow 3.4 but no developement is active with it. **not recommended**